• Skip to primary navigation

 🌎 Origin

 This famous dish first appeared in a New Orleans restaurant called Pascal’s Manale in the mid-50s.
-A customer had told the chef about a dish he ate during a Chicago business trip that consisted of shrimp, butter, and pepper.
+A customer had told the chef about a dish he had eaten during a Chicago business trip that consisted of shrimp, butter, and pepper.

 These are pantry staple ingredients!
 Just make sure you go to the grocery store for some shrimp and creole seasoning (or try mine!)